Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Results

 The LSTM false alarms in Fig.~\ref{fig:scatterplots_nysm_tp}(c) are strongest for observed light precipitation, which is inherently noisier and difficult to capture in Mesonet and HRRR data.
 The false alarms are concentrated in synoptic weather patterns, with $< 1 \%$ occurring in summer convective months.

-The LSTM’s overprediction bias (Fig.~\ref{fig:scatterplots_nysm_tp}(a)) is identified to be concentrated in summer convective months across the Eastern Plateau, Lower Hudson Valley, and Coastal divisions (Fig.~\ref{fig:time_of_year_nysm_tp}), accounting for $> 50 \%$ of all instances across divisions and time of year.
-These likely occur when convection fails to overcome the lifting condensation level or passes just outside the observing station.
-Urban amplification and land–sea contrasts \citep{swain} in this region likely further contribute to the elevated MAE in Fig.~\ref{fig:state_nysm_tp}.
+The LSTM’s overprediction bias (Fig.~\ref{fig:scatterplots_nysm_tp}(a)) is concentrated in summer convective months across the Eastern Plateau, Lower Hudson Valley, and Coastal divisions (Fig.~\ref{fig:time_of_year_nysm_tp}), accounting for $> 50 \%$ of all instances across divisions and time of year.
+These likely occur in environments where convective initiation is inhibited, such as when parcels fail to reach their level of free convection due to capping or insufficient instability, or the event passes just outside the observing station.
+Urban amplification and land–sea contrasts \citep{swain} in the discussed regions likely further contribute to the elevated MAE in Fig.~\ref{fig:state_nysm_tp}.

-Both vertical convergences (Fig.~\ref{fig:scatterplots_nysm_tp}(a), (c)) also reflect the well-known “double-penalty” effect, wherein small timing or spatial errors in precipitation forecasts lead to disproportionate penalties in verification \citep{Gilleland_2009, lagerquist_2022, Bonavita2024}.
+Both vertical clusterings (Fig.~\ref{fig:scatterplots_nysm_tp}(a), (c)) also reflect the well-known “double-penalty” effect, wherein small timing or spatial errors in precipitation forecasts lead to disproportionate penalties in verification \citep{Gilleland_2009, lagerquist_2022, Bonavita2024}.

 Cold-season precipitation patterns are modulated by lake-effect processes in the Great Lakes region, where orographic lifting enhances localized snowfall \citep{campbell_steenburgh2017}.
 These narrow snow bands, as well as the difficulty in predicting orographic enhancement to snowfall rates, as well as forcings linked to complex land-sea interactions, likely explain the secondary winter maxima in most climate divisions in Fig.~\ref{fig:time_of_year_nysm_tp} and the localized error structure across the western NYSM (Fig.~\ref{fig:state_nysm_tp}).